-We are Overweight equities and expect it to outperform other traditional assets.
-A recovery in growth and earnings along with easing financial conditions amid better valuations are key drivers supporting are positive view.
-India's superior macro fundamentals relative to peers and strong domestic investor inflows are other tailwinds.
-We expect volatility to stay elevated in the near term given uncertainty regarding Trump's policy priorities and its impact on financial markets.
+We stay Overweight equities and expect it to outperform other traditional assets.
+A likely recovery in domestic growth and earnings, easing financial conditions, better valuations relative to bonds, robust domestic investor flows are key drivers supporting are positive view.
+We expect volatility to stay elevated in the near-term as investors asses the economic and earnings impact of US reciprocal trade tariffs.
 Within equities, we are overweight large-cap equities given higher margin of safety in terms of earnings and valuations.
+We close our India Small-cap equities opportunistic idea, given weak Q4 FY2025 earnings delivery, downgrade risk to FY 2026 earnings estimates and stretched valuations.
+In our sector strategy, we upgrade Healthcare to Overweight and downgrade Information technology to an Underweight.